How to Rate Your Network to Get the Most From It

 According to the Dunbar Number, the average person can only successfully manage around 144 relationships at a time.
 For some, that’s no problem.

 The good news is, you don’t have to.
-All you need to do to be effective with your network is to focus your time and energy on the people that matter most.
+All you need to do to be effectively manage yout network is to focus your time and energy on the people that matter most.

-And that’s what we’re going to talk about today: How to rate your network on a four-tiered scale that ensures you’re getting the highest ROI out of your interactions.
+And that’s what we’re going to talk about today: How to rate your network on a four-tiered scale that ensures you’re getting the highest ROI out of all of your interactions.

-How to Identify the Most Valuable People in Your Network
+How to Identify Your Network’s Most Valuable People

 So if the goal is to focus on who matters most … How do you determine who that is?